loopwerk/tag-changelog/README.md

 # tag-changelog
 A GitHub Action triggered by a new tag getting pushed.
 It then fetches all the commits since the previous tag and creates a changelog text using the [Conventional Commits](https://www.conventionalcommits.org) format.
 It will also turn PR numbers into clickable links.

-This action returns the generated changelog text, but doesn't do anything more; you need to for example append it to a `CHANGELOG.md` file, create a GitHub Release with this text, etc. A full example doing all these things is given below.
+This action returns the generated changelog text, but doesn't do anything more; you need to for example prepend it to a `CHANGELOG.md` file, create a GitHub Release with this text, etc. A full example doing all these things is given below.

 ## Example workflow
 ```